 If you’re asking yourself questions like this, you can catapult yourself ahead of thousands of organizations that have already started to gear up for #GivingTuesday but are maybe too focused on this one, big day.
 The smart money, so to speak, is to leverage #GivingTuesday as the kick-off to a five-week fundraising sprint that culminates not on December 31, but January 10.
 The extra week is for you.
 After the New Year holidays, you need time to acknowledge, thank, and put your donors into a monthly content stream to keep them engaged.

-Put another way, you should put a lot of thought into a #GivingTuesday campaign, but design it for the four-plus weeks after.
+Put another way, you should put a lot of thought into a Giving Tuesday ideas or a #GivingTuesday campaign, but design it for the four-plus weeks after.
 In those 35 days, more than 70 million Generous Procrastinators will give $9 billion to nonprofit organizations in the United States.

 First, let’s level-set on what we’re ultimately trying to do.